emaantic/emaantic/README.md

 ## ⚡Featured Project: GitHub Finder
 The GitHub Finder App allows users to search for GitHub profiles and view detailed information about users and their repositories. <br>
-You can try the app here:[emaantic.github.io](https://emaantic.github.io/)<br>
+You can try the app here:  [emaantic.github.io](https://emaantic.github.io/)<br>
 Check out the repository:  [GitHub Finder Repository](https://github.com/emaantic/github-finder-app)<br>

 ## 📫Contact
-I'm open to collaboration opportunities and discussing new projects.
+I'm open to collaboration opportunities and discussing new projects. <br>
 You can reach me at emaantic196@gmail.com.
 Let's create something amazing together!

 Thank you for visiting my GitHub page!